fastly/pushpin/README.md

 * Make realtime API development easier.
 There are many other solutions out there that are excellent for building realtime apps, but few are useful within the context of *APIs*.
 For example, you can't use Socket.io to build Twitter's streaming API.
 A new kind of project is needed in this case.
 * Make realtime push behavior delegable.
 The reason there isn't a realtime push CDN yet is because the standards and practices necessary for delegating to a third party in a transparent way are not yet established.
 Pushpin is more than just another realtime push solution; it represents the next logical step in the evolution of realtime web architectures.

+To really understand Pushpin, you need to think of it as more like a gateway than a message queue.
+Pushpin does not persist data and it is agnostic to your application's data model.
+Your backend provides the mapping to whatever that data model is.
+Tools like Kafka and RabbitMQ are complementary.
+Pushpin is also agnostic to your API definition.
+Clients don't necessarily subscribe to "channels" or recieve "messages".
+Clients make HTTP requests or send WebSocket frames, and your backend decides the meaning of those inputs.
+Pushpin could perhaps be awkwardly described as "a proxy server that enables web services to delegate the handling of realtime push primitives".

 On a practical level, there are many benefits to Pushpin that you don't see anywhere else: